therealnicoroshi/modlist/README.md

 W (repeated) = fills progress bar to drop from snare trap

+### *Some cool keys/included mods to play with worthy of note:*

+Shift + z = Opens Tailor and wiggy whcih can be used to change NPC hair style/color as well as build a custom outfit in game real time

+O = Opens Obody which can change female body shape in game real time

+Y = Heart of Magic menu

+Backspace = Immersive Equipment displays to change equipment location/behaviors in real time in game.

 ###  ❗ *DLAA or FSR 3.1 Settings in ENB* ❗

 Open ENB menu in game using Caps Lock + Enter.